googlegenomics/gcp-variant-transforms/docs/development_guide.md

 unit-test coverage for your change and make sure integration tests pass.

 ### Updating changes

 After making changes, you must again add, commit, and push those changes.
-Rather than creating new commits for related changes please run the following:
+If you are making changes after a review process, you may create new commits for related changes by following the steps stated in "Pushing changes to your fork's branch".
+Otherwise, please run the following:

 ```bash
 git add -p